eriklievaart/antastic/README.md

 `antastic skip.checkstyle p1 skip.test=true p2`

-skip.test is set only for p2. skip.checkstyle is applied for both jobs
+skip.test is set only for p2. skip.checkstyle is applied for both jobs.

-Lastly, arguments that start with a slash '/' are special.
+Arguments that start with a slash '/' are special.
-These are references to files which will be run as antastic scripts:
+These reference files which will be run as antastic scripts:

 `antastic /path/to/script`

-In the case of a file, the file must exist and must be valid antastic script files.
+In the case of a file, the file must exist and must be valid antastic script file.